arcadiapage/arcadiapage.github.io/_drafts/2020-06-03-Money-Saving-Tips-for-Creative-Entreprenuers.md

 permalink: money-saving-tips-creative-entrepreneurs

 ---
+\[Note: This post contains affiliate links from [bookshop.org]( "https://bookshop.org ") in support of independent bookstores.
+I earn a commission from these links, but this does not affect your purchases or the price you pay, and I only link to books that I have read and enjoyed.\]

 As a writer, I've been engaged in a never-ending fight with the Day Job.
 Ever since the age of five, I've dreamed of being a working author.
-I could create stories and books for others to enjoy and that would be my job.
+I could create stories and books for others and that would be my job.

 Despite all of the internal struggles, [having a day job has given me a wonderful amount of stability](https://personalityjunkie.com/10/day-job-artists-creative-types/).
 But because of changes to the economy due to the virus pandemic, many are clinging to that day job, myself included.